jina-ai/executor-text-flair-encoder/README.md

 	docker build -t executor-text-flair-encoder .
 	```

-1. Use `my-dummy-executor-image` in your codes
+1. Use `executor-text-flair-encoder` in your codes

 	```python
 	from jina import Flow